 The Board meets at least once every quarter and additional meetings are convened as and when necessary.
-During the Financial Year, six (6) Board meetings and a special meeting were held.
+During the Financial Year, five (5) Board meetings and two (2) special meeting were held.
 The record of attendance is as follows:

 DIRECTORS NUMBER OF MEETINGS ATTENDED BY DIRECTORS DURING THE TENURE IN OFFICE

 Ng Thin Poh 7/7

-Chooi Chok Khooi 7/7
+Chooi Chok Khooi 6/7

+Ng Ai Rene 7/7

 Cheong Chee Yun 7/7

-Dato' Theng Book 7/7
+Dato' Theng Book 6/7

 Lok Kai Chun 7/7

-Ng Ai Rene 1/1
+Dato' Razali Basri 3/3